I was born in 1963 in North London, England.

 More machinery was installed and I can make pretty much anything now.

-It’s now 2020 and I retired from full-time employment in 2019 as the company closed, after 12 years of running my own business both part-time and full-time, I have now decided to close that down due to ongoing health issues which the work was not helping.
+It’s now 2021 and I retired from full-time employment at Craft Creations Ltd in 2019 as the company closed.
+After 12 years of running my own business both part-time and later on full-time, I have now decided to close that down due to ongoing health issues which the work was not helping.
+DD Metal Products Ltd was a very successful little business and has allowed me to retire a little early, I had many hundreds of customers and a vast amount of orders, If I had kept it going it would have needed moving to a small unit somewhere local as it was outgrowing the garage.